saleor/storefront/README.md

 ### Develop Checkout Storefront

 When in dev, a special development server is also running for `checkout-storefront` on port 3002.
-Check out [localhost:3002?checkout=<ID>](http://localhost:3002?checkout=) and add the your token to the url.
+Check out [localhost:3002?checkout=<ID>](http://localhost:3002?checkout=) and add your token to the URL.

 ### Code style